Small Business Classes

 Do you have a great idea for a business?
 Take the first step to starting your own: write a business plan!
 A more advanced class designed for those who already have a working knowledge of computers and the Internet, this course will highlight library resources to assist students in crafting a well-written business plan.
 Both online and offline resources will be covered.

-Grantseeking Basics for Nonprofits
+Grantseeking Research for Nonprofits

 Proposal Writing Basics for Nonprofits